justingreerbbi/Scanner-Monitor/README.md

 ## Usage

-### Using Google Voice Translate Option

-**Note:** Google Translate requires internet connection in order to translate.

-1. Install the required Python packages:
+1. Run Only Once...
+Requirements

     ```
     pip install -r requirements.txt
     ```

 2. Start the application:

     ```
     python listen.py
     ```
-3. Follow the on-screen instructions.
-For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".

-#### Supported Config Options

--   KEYWORDS
--   RECORD_SECONDS
--   OUTPUT_DIRECTORY
--   TRANSCRIBE_ENABLED

-### Using OpenAI Whisper Translate Option

-Using OpenAI Whisper does not require an internet connection, is more accurate, but does take more time to process.

-**Note**: Currently, only Python 3.11.9 is supported.

-1. Run Only Once...
-Requirements

-    ```
-    pip install -r requirements_whisper.txt
-    ```

-2. Start the application:

-    ```
-    python listen-whisper.py
-    ```

     **Note**: On your first run with whisper, you will need internet connection.
-The application will download the model and automatically proceed to scanner, recording and transcribing.
+The application will download the model and automatically proceed to scanning, recording and transcribing.

 3. Follow the on-screen instructions.
 For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".